 PSA produces meeting notes after each meeting which are available to members below.

-The Digital Marketing Working Group (DMWG) is the specialist working group set up to look at the issues that are experienced by members using digital marketing that is aimed at UK mobile consumers.
-Issues range from malware to affiliate fraud and misleading practices targeted at the advertisers funds and also affect consumers, misled by the activities.
+The Digital Marketing Working Group (DMWG) is the specialist working group of L2 providers set up to look at the issues that are experienced by members using digital marketing aimed at UK mobile consumers.

 Three areas under the Working Groups focus are: